Sunday, December 22, 2013

 9% finding the death penalty "never appropriate", the lowest I have ever located

-Why didn't you hear of this poll?
-The media excluded it from coverage.
+Why didn't you hear of these polls?
+The media excluded them from coverage.

 600+ pro death penalty quotes from murder victim's families &